plembo/kubernetes-concepts/Concepts/01-Overview.md

 ```

 #### Label selectors
-Unlike names and UIDs, labels do not provide uniqueness.
-In general, we expect many objects to carry the same label(s).
+Unlike names and UIDs, labels are not unique.
+Many objects will carry the same label.

-Via a label selector, the client/user can identify a set of objects.
-The label selector is the core grouping primitive in Kubernetes.

 Equality or inequality requirements allow filtering by label keys: